Fuel economy in automobiles: New Zealand

-Starting on 7 April 2008 all cars of up to 3.5 tonnes GVW sold other than private sale need to have a fuel economy sticker applied (if available) that shows the rating from one half star to six stars with the most economic cars having the most stars and the more fuel hungry cars the least, along with the fuel economy in L/100 km and the estimated annual fuel cost for driving 14,000 km (at present fuel prices).
+Starting on 7 April 2008, all cars of up to 3.5 tonnes GVW sold, other than private sale, need to have a fuel economy sticker applied (if available) that shows the rating from one half star to six stars (the most economic cars having the most stars and the more fuel hungry cars the least), along with the fuel economy in L/100 km and the estimated annual fuel cost for driving 14,000 km (at present fuel prices).
 The stickers must also appear on vehicles to be leased for more than 4 months.
-All new cars currently rated range from 6.9 L/100 km to 3.8 L/100 km and received respectively from 4.5 to 5.5 stars.
+All new cars currently rated range from 6.9 L/100 km to 3.8 L/100 km and received from 4.5 to 5.5 stars respectively.

 Saudi Arabia

-The Kingdom of Saudi Arabia announced new light-duty vehicle fuel economy standards in November 2014 which became effective 1 January 2016 and will be fully phased in by 1 January 2018 (Saudi Standards regulation SASO-2864).
-A review of the targets will be carried by December 2018, at which time targets for 2021–2025 will be set.
+The Kingdom of Saudi Arabia announced new light-duty vehicle fuel economy standards in November 2014, which became effective on 1 January, 2016, and were fully phased in by 1 January, 2018 (Saudi Standards regulation SASO-2864).
+A review of the targets was planned to be carried out by December 2018, at which time targets for 2021–2025 would be set.